DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 ![](_img/mixEnvPages.png)

 These are:
-- First page (home page, for MIX context) permits to edit each point of the envelope (use left-side L button, then move the joystick).
+- First page (home page, for MIX context) permits to edit each point of the envelope (use left-side L buttons and the joystick).
 - Second page is used to define **rates**, aka duration for each vector (line segment), from 0ms up to 5,000ms.
 - Third page is used to set up the MIX ENVelope loop feature (loop always starts from point #3 / sustain).